 How in the world do you arrive at a wedding budget?
 This is one of those things that couples and their families have been trying to figure out for ages and I’m sure this will continue to be the case.
 There are a number of ways.
 You can set an arbitrary number, based on what you want to spend and try to make your wedding happen for that amount.
 You can base it on what your friends spent on their wedding, but chances are that they may not even really know.
 You can try to figure out how much each item you want will cost and then add it all up.

-The ways that people arrive at their wedding budget and varied but no matter what that number is there is one question that we are always asked – “What can we get for $???”?
-Big budget, small budget, people want to know what they can expect to receive from the amount that they are spending.
-And we would like to shed a little light on that question by breaking down the costs of an ACTUAL wedding.
+The ways that people arrive at their wedding budget are varied but no matter what that number is there is one question that we are always asked – “What can we get for $???”?
+Big spending plan, small spending plan – it doesn’t matter.
+People want to know what they can expect to receive from the amount that they are spending.
+And we would like to shed a little light on that question by breaking down the costs of one of our past ACTUAL weddings.
 We’re going to show you some pictures and the costs associated with those items from K&J’s wedding from this past fall (October 2013).
 For a frame of reference, you should know that they had approximately 85 guests in attendance.

 The photographs that you will see in this blog post are from their photographer, Two Rings Photography, and included 7 hours of photography with 2 shooters – a $3,000 total.

 Her wedding dress (on the left) was from Signature Bridal and was approximately $3,000 with alterations.
 The dress on the right was the reception dress that she changed into later in the evening and it was an additional cost.